Afanc0/ImagetoSelectedDirectory/README.md

 -----

 Source Code belongs to me: https://github.com/Afanc0 <br>
-Any modifications and/or any form of publication of my software and code must credit me! <br>
+Any modification and/or any form of publication of my software and code must credit me! <br>
 :)